petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 ---
 # Scaling the Liferay Service

-Liferay Cloud's auto-scaling feature automatically creates and destroys instances of the Liferay service as needed to optimize performance.
+Liferay Cloud offers two modes of scaling.
+The auto-scaling feature automatically creates and destroys instances of the Liferay service as needed to optimize performance.
+By default, this feature is *disabled* in every Liferay Cloud account.
+Alternatively, you can create and destroy Liferay instances manually using manual scaling.
 This addresses sudden changes such as increased server traffic, memory leaks, or other issues.
-By default, this feature is *disabled* in every Liferay Cloud account.

-Using this feature, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-additional-instances) (10 by default), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
+Using auto-scaling, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-additional-instances) (10 by default), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
 The `scale` property specifies the minimum number of instances to run:

 ```json
    "scale": 2,
 ```

-Make sure to monitor your application's [resource usage](./quotas-and-resource-usage.md) (CPU and memory) regularly for applications that require auto-scaling.
+Monitor your application's [resource usage](./quotas-and-resource-usage.md) (CPU and memory) regularly for applications that require auto-scaling.
 More insight into your resource requirements helps you more effectively fine-tune your [JVM memory settings](#jvm-memory-configuration) and [auto-scaling behavior](#specifying-target-average-utilization).

-## How Auto-Scaling is Charged
+## How Scaling is Charged

-Auto-scaling is only available for the Liferay DXP service in production environments.
-Once auto-scaling is enabled, each extra instance of the service incurs an hourly charge.
+Manual and auto-scaling is only available for the Liferay DXP service in production environments.
+Once scaling is enabled, each extra instance of the service incurs an hourly charge.
 This charge is independent of the normal Liferay PaaS subscription process.

-Liferay issues an invoice to customers after each quarter that they use or deploy auto-scaling instances.
-Customers must pay this invoice in accordance with their agreement with Liferay.
+Liferay issues an invoice after each quarter that they use or deploy extra instances.
+You must pay this invoice in accordance with your agreement with Liferay.

-For each service instance added via auto-scaling, the price depends on your subscription plan.
-The total charge is based on the number of clock hours that the customer used the scaled instances.
+For each service instance added via manual or auto-scaling, the price depends on your subscription plan.
+The total charge is based on the number of clock hours that you used the scaled instances.
 For pricing purposes, the total usage during a calendar quarter is rounded up to the nearest full clock hour.

 ## JVM Memory Configuration

-For auto-scaling to work properly, it is important to set an appropriate memory allocation for your Liferay image's JVM.
+For scaling to work properly, it is important to set an appropriate memory allocation for your Liferay image's JVM.
 This allocation is necessary to allow the memory usage to expand or contract depending on the server's load.

 Set the `liferay` service's `LIFERAY_JVM_OPTS` environment variable to allocate memory using the `-Xms` and `-Xmx` flags.
 The `-Xms` flag sets the initial memory allocation when the service starts, while the `-Xmx` flag determines the maximum memory allocation for the JVM.
 For example, if you have a total of 16 GB provisioned and available for this service, you can set this configuration: